Dynamic Programming Common Patterns and Code Template

 function as follows: dp(n)

-represents, given a target amount n
+indicates that, given a target amount n

 .